 "Murder hornets" may have come to U.S. as "unwitting hitchhikers"

-But how did the Asian giant hornets -- which have orange and black markings and are nearly two inches long -- make it to America?
+But how did the Asian giant hornets — which have orange and black markings and are nearly 2 inches long — make it to America?

 Karla Salp, a spokesperson for the Washington State Department of Agriculture, said it was unclear how the hornets, which reportedly kill up to 50 people a year in Japan, arrived in the U.S.